keithmburu/courses/algorithms/prog4_karger.md

 This assignment is 100 points, but it is possible to earn more.

 You have been provided with Java code for the basic Karger's algorithm (using a [version written in C at GeeksforGeeks](https://www.geeksforgeeks.org/kargers-algorithm-for-minimum-cut-set-1-introduction-and-implementation/)  as a reference -- see the link for a basic explanation of the logic, but it's not necessary to understand the details of the contraction implementation for this assignment.)
+Run it on one of the provided graphs to get a feel for what to expect.

+### Add support for edge-weighted graphs.
+(10pts)

+The current implementation assumes an unweighted graph (in which all edges have a weight of 1).
+The `Edge` class already stores the weight data for the graph read in from `stdin`.
+Instead of counting removed edges, sum up removed weights.
+This is a one-line change.

 ### Implement `mincut()` (20pts)

 Much of the code here is irrelevant to the assignment, so feel free to ignore the gritty details of the union-find implementation of edge contraction.
-What you need to know is that each `Graph` has a `vertices` variable that is decremented whenever a contraction is done, but the number of contracted edges is local to the `fastKarger()` function (independent of the graph).
+What you need to know is that each `Graph` has a `vertices` variable that is decremented whenever a contraction is done, but the number of contracted edges is local to the `karger()` function (independent of the graph).

 Currently, the algorithm only runs once once, yielding a low probability of success.
 It needs to run $tn^2$ times, where $t$ is some constant, to achieve a high probability of success.
 To do this, write the appropriate loop inside of a function called `mincut(Graph g)`.